claretubs/pands-problem-sheet/README.md

 The program in this task is called accounts.py and the purpose of it is to read a 10 character account number and out the account number with only the last 4 digits showing and having the first 6 digits replaced with X's.

 ### **Week 04**
+> Write a python program that asks the user to input any positive integer and outputs the successive values of the following calculation:

+At each step calculate the next value by taking the current value and, if it is even, divide by two, but if it is odd, mulitiply it by three and add one.

 [Square Bracket Removal](https://python.engineering/python-remove-square-brackets-from-list/)
 [Collatz Sequence Python](https://www.youtube.com/watch?v=lAp_5qTdOhM)